Why This Recipe Works

 2 cups dried apricots

 In a small bowl, mix the ingredients for the spice rub.
 Sprinkle spice rub evenly on both sides of lamb ribs and set aside.

-Heat a skillet over medium heat and add the oil or lamb fat.
-Sauté the onions until they're softened but not browned, about 5 minutes.
+Heat a skillet over medium heat and add oil or lamb fat.
+Sauté onions until they're softened but not browned, about 5 minutes.
 Remove from heat.

-To assemble the braise: Cover the bottom of your pan with the sautéed onions and the apricots.
-Nestle the rack of ribs into the onions and apricots.
+To assemble the braise: Cover the bottom of your pan with sautéed onions and apricots.
+Nestle rack of ribs into onions and apricots.
 Pour in enough water so that the ribs are 1/3 of the way submerged, about 2 cups.
 Cover the pan with foil.

-In the meantime, preheat the oven to 275°F. Braise the ribs in the oven until very tender, about 3 hours.
-Uncover the pan and turn the heat to 375°F. Continue braising until the fat on the surface is browned and the onions are very brown, about 30 minutes longer.
-Pour off the rendered lamb fat in the pan, setting it aside for another use.
+In the meantime, preheat oven to 275°F (135°C).
+Braise ribs in oven until very tender, about 3 hours.
+Uncover pan and turn heat to 375°F (190°C).
+Continue braising until the fat on the surface is browned and onions are very brown, about 30 minutes longer.
+Pour off rendered lamb fat in the pan, setting it aside for another use.

 |Nutrition Facts (per serving)|

 |Amount per serving|